-On my most recent visit to London, I decided to take the tour since my schedule during my evenings was limited.
+On my most recent visit to London, I decided to take the tour since my schedule during the evenings were limited.
 I figured that when I am back in London, I will make a special effort to see a production.
-I thought that having prior knowledge to the theater’s history would make it more special, I like to think ahead!
+I thought that having prior knowledge to the theater’s history would make it more special, I like to think ahead.

 The current Shakespeare’s Globe is a reconstruction of the original Globe Theatre.
 It was opened to the public in 1997, built approximately 750 feet from the original sight, and was founded by Sam Wanamaker, an actor and director.
 The theatre opened with the production of Henry V.